firozkhan18/technologies-notes/conceptsIII/java-basic-fundamental-Concurrency.md

 The class-level lock is used when we want to synchronize class-specific properties or critical sections (static members) such that only one thread can execute synchronized methods and blocks on any instance of that class in the runtime.

-We can achieve object-level locking using the synchronized keyword with a static method.
+We can achieve class-level locking using the synchronized keyword with a static method.

 public synchronized static void demoMethod(){...}